StompZone/dayz-docker/README.md

 steamcmd +login 'MySteamLogin' +force_install_dir /home/user/dayz/serverfiles +app_update 223350 validate +quit
 ```

-This will download about 2.9G of files.
+This will download about 2.8G of files.

+Replace `223350` with `1042420` for experimental.

 ## Setup